 You can also omit the bread crumbs especially if you already have flour.
 I use both as an extender and to help achieve a meatier texture.

-For frying, use oil sparingly because you may find that you need to add mor after frying each batch.
-I find that these patties absorb quite a lot of oil so always fry at medium heat and drain them on paper towels.
+For frying, use oil sparingly because you may find that you need to add more after frying each batch.
+I find that these patties absorb quite a lot of oil so always fry at medium to high heat and drain them on wire rack or large strainer.
 To fry, drop a spoonful of mixture and gently spread with the back of a spoon to flatten and shape into round patties.
 Don’t overcrowd the pan.

 If you are like me who is partial to tasting raw food, try frying a small piece and taste it before frying the whole batch at once.
 This will help you adjust the taste to your preference.